 to have a certain sexuality and a depiction does not follow that, it does not count as this trope, even if said speculation has been generally accepted as fact through Pop Culture Osmosis

 Anime and Manga

 - In the Sailor Moon manga, Kunzite and Zoisite's sexuality was never addressed but there is a piece of artwork Naoko Takeuchi made whilst hashing out plot points that were eventually dropped that shows Zoisite and Sailor Mercury and Kunzite and Sailor Venus embracing.
-In the anime however Kunzite and Zoisite are Yaoi Guys (and in the dub "Zoycite" is a woman).
-Also Fisheye was never into guys in the manga, again showing romantic interest in Sailor Mercury, but chased men in the anime and once more became female in the dub.
+In the anime however Kunzite and Zoisite are Yaoi Guys (and in the DiC dub "Zoycite" is a woman).
+Also Fisheye was never into guys in the manga, again showing romantic interest in Sailor Mercury, but chased men in the anime and once more became female in The Nineties English dub.